Simon Edwards, former Brand Manager at 3M, started a lively online discussion around this question: “What are the common attributes of iconic brands?

 Iconic brands are not, necessarily, always the market leader.

-Was Saturn iconic?
-Certainly for a few years in automotive circles.
+Saturn certainly became an iconic brand in its short lifetime.
+At least in automotive circles.
 What about Oldsmobile and Plymouth?
 Many icons of industry have fallen.

-Executives at Coke shattered that innocence when they changed the beloved formula to “New Coke.”
-Probably the single biggest branding screw-up of the last 50 years.
+Executives at Coke shattered that innocence when they changed the beloved formula to “New Coke” back in 1985.
+Probably the single biggest branding blunder of the last century.
 One woman, who hadn’t had a Coke in 25 years, called to complain that they were “messing with her childhood.”
 Now that’s brand loyalty!

-“Some underlying attributes (of iconic brands) tend to be focus, clarity and authenticity.
+“Some underlying attributes (of iconic brands) are focus, clarity and authenticity.
 However, all iconic brands tend to connect customers with an overreaching philosophy that fosters emotional connection between the customer and the brand.

 Examples of brands and the emotions they foster: